tomthecarrot/XKCD-Translator/README.md

 # XKCD-Translator
 Chrome extension that makes the news more fun!
-Based on XKCD Comic #1625.
+Based on [XKCD Comic #1625](http://xkcd.com/1625/).

 ## Credit
-Based on "emoji-translator" by Monica Dinculescu (notwaldorf)
+Based on [emoji-translator](https://github.com/notwaldorf/emoji-translate) by Monica Dinculescu (notwaldorf)
-Updates by Thomas Suarez (tomthecarrot)
+Updated by Thomas Suarez (tomthecarrot)